 Owning a home is a terrific goal to have and one which could secure your financial future, but in order for the purchase to be the happy and satisfying experience it should be, you need to make sure you are prepared for the responsibilities that come with it.

 Some people think that home ownership is just like renting, just with the additional option to have pets and paint the walls whatever color you like.
-However, these privileges come with the responsibilities of a mortgage, real-estate taxes, insurance, and on-going home maintenance.
+However, these privileges come with some additional responsibilities like paying your mortgage and your annual real-estate taxes, homeowners insurance, complying with HOA rules and regs, on-going home maintenance, etc. Don't settle for just any old agent to guide you - get an experienced professional!

 Questions for Prospective Homeowners